Porting & optimization

 • Register spilling - When the compiler can not afford to allocate more register for a given thread, the compiler will choose to dump a register’s content to the stack.
 Vaguely speaking, on GPU there is no stack memory, only registers, the stack is mapped on registers.
 Non inlined function calls for that matter, are not efficient.
 On AMD GPUs, a memory address space called scratch space is used to dump the data not fitting in the registers.
 This scratch space is part of the global memory and quite slow although it may fit in the cache.
 Try to reduce the usage of what would live on the stack, most of the time, static arrays are costly.
 Try to bring variable usage and definition close together.
 Spilling can be controlled with the __launch_bounds__ compiler intrinsic.

 • Atomic operations - Avoid global memory atomic operations (if you can).
 Be careful with LDS atomic operations.
 Atomic addition operations have hardware support on recent GPUs but it is not always used.
-See figure 2 below for more details regarding CDNA 1 and CDNA 2.
+See CDNA1 & CDNA2 Atomics.

-• Instruction Level Parallelism (ILP) - ILP takes at least two forms on GPU: wavefront scheduling, and instruction pipelining (but note that GPUs do not have ROB/OoO execution).
+• Instruction Level Parallelism (ILP) - ILP takes at least two forms on GPU: wavefront scheduling (also called Thread Level Parallelism (TLP)), and instruction pipelining (but note that GPUs do not have ROB/OoO execution).
 Wavefront scheduling is linked to occupancy and is often glorified as THE way to improve kernel performance by hiding memory latencies.
 In practices, if your kernel can reuse its reserved resources (register, LDS, etc.) to process multiple inputs/outputs, to amortize setup and tear-down costs, it can achieve better performance at lower occupancy.
 The ILP concept of not stalling the pipeline due to dependency chains is similar to the one we know on CPUs and depends strongly on the instruction latency and throughput which depends on the microarchitecture.
+So if you have a kernel that has enough ILP and is bandwidth bound, you may want to experiment with lower occupancy.

 • Thread divergence - AMD GPUs are more susceptible to thread divergence due to having 64 thread per wavefront/warp compared to 32 for Nvidia.
 One could observe performance losses if threads take different execution paths.

-• Non coherent reads (__ldg) - Try to help the compiler generate better load/write instructions by specifying your buffer as restricted.
+• Non coherent reads/nontemporal (__ldg, __builtin_nontemporal_store/load) - Try to help the compiler generate better load/write instructions by specifying your buffer as restricted.
 (On CDNA2, these loads have no special effects.)

 • Don’t forget about the LDS - If you need caching, do not expect the GPU to do it for you, even if it somewhat succeed you are probably loosing on performance versus using the LDS.